Dame Judi Dench

 Samuel West

-Sam studied English Literature at Lady Margaret Hall, University of Oxford and in 1996 played Hal in Henry IV Part 1 and Part II on the Playhouse stage along side his father Timothy West.
+Actor, narrator and theatre director, Sam studied English Literature at Lady Margaret Hall, Oxford and was president of the Experimental Theatre Club.
+In 1996 he played Hal in the English Touring Theatre production of Henry IV Part I and Part II at Oxford Playhouse alongside his father, Timothy West.

-Samuel, together with Timothy and mother Prunella Scales, performed a benefit performance at the Playhouse in July 2009 entitled A Family Affair.
+Together with his father and mother, the actor Prunella Scales, Sam performed a benefit performance at Oxford Playhouse in 2009 entitled A Family Affair.
+Timothy West was also an Artistic Patron of Oxford Playhouse until his death in 2024.

-Irish born actress Sinead Cusack first took to the stage at the Abbey Theatre in Dublin.
+Celebrated Irish actress Sinéad first took to the stage at the Abbey Theatre in Dublin.
 In 1975 she moved to London and joined the Royal Shakespeare Company.

 One of Sinead’s best known stage roles was playing Mai O’Hara in Our Lady of Sligo [1998] for Out of Joint in Ireland, on Broadway, at the National Theatre and at Oxford Playhouse.

-In 2004 Sinead, together with her Husband Jeremy Irons performed two readings of Mirad, a Boy from Bosnia by Ad de Bont in aid of the British Red Cross and the Bosnia Aid Committee for Oxford.
+In 2004 Sinéad, together with her husband Jeremy Irons, performed two readings of Mirad, a Boy from Bosnia by Ad de Bont in aid of the British Red Cross and the Bosnia Aid Committee for Oxford Playhouse.

 Stewart Lee